Limited to 32 students per workshop.

-Your students will engage the engineering design process to design and build a spaghetti tower focusing on planning, resource management, product delivery, and teamwork.
-Students will then design, mix, test, and revise their own ice cream creations that share fundamental science and engineering issues that food scientists experience.
+Students will explore matter and investigate three of its fundamental states: liquids, solids, and gases, and their properties.
+Using what they have learned, students will then design, mix, test, and revise their own ice cream creations that share fundamental science and states of matter that food scientists experience.
 (In the event a child has a dairy allergy, the teacher/parent is responsible for providing alternative supplies.)

 Students will explore the Milky Way and it’s constellations, as well as a brief history of Roman and Greek mythology pertaining to these constellations.
 Your students will explore both the diversity and vastness of the cosmos in this workshop; from topics of “close proximity” such as the Aurora Borealis and celestial bodies of our Solar System, to stars and galaxies that are thousands to billions of light years away.
 The Astronomy workshop includes an informative presentation, a team-based team-teaching student activity, and an optional StarLab planetarium presentation.

 Grade Level: K-8th

 Portable planetarium dome that lets students experience the night sky in a unique format.
 Students explore the Milky Way Galaxy, our solar system, constellations (Greek, & H. A. Rey formats), and the Alaska-based starfield.

 Light and Energy

 Living in Space